ramp-eu/JS2SF/Contributing.md

 - Major:

   A complex new feature or bugfix, a large refactoring, or a change to the underlying architecture of things.
 A major change must be reviewed by a member of the *maintainers* team.
 Tests must pass.
+We recommend that you start by opening an issue first.
+That way, other people can weigh in on the discussion before you do any work.

 The categorization is inherently subjective; we recommend erring on the side of caution - if you are not sure whether a change is *trivial* or merely *minor*, it’s probably minor.